2X MATCH: 2X MATCH: There's still time to make your year-end gift and DOUBLE your impact on lifesaving research.

 Below is a selection of BCRF-supported studies that are currently underway.

-Genetic testing
+Genetic testing and hereditary risk

 • To better predict whether a woman is at a high risk of breast cancer, Dr. Fergus Couch is identifying gene mutations beyond the well-known BRCA1 and BRCA2 mutations that increase breast cancer risk.
 His Cancer Risk Estimates Related to Susceptibility (CARRIERS) study examines inherited DNA from nearly 65,000 women to ascertain how often mutations occur in genes and if they provide an accurate estimate of breast cancer risk.
-Read about their 2021 findings here.
+Read about the 2021 findings here.

 • Dr. Gad Rennert is working to advance our understanding of the origins of breast cancer by investigating the genetics of more than 30,000 people.
 He is currently studying women who developed cancer under age 45 to add to his comprehensive dataset on genetic mutations and biological drivers that may increase risk.